KushalDevraj/netflix_sql_project/README.md

-# netflix_sql_project
-Netflix Data Analysis Using SQL
+# Netflix Movies and TV Shows Data Analysis using SQL